 But realistically, you’ll be closer to the 5-minute mark than the 8-minute mark if you walk at a casual but brisk pace.
 The airside tunnels connecting the terminals are all clearly marked.
 Just look for these signs to point you in the right direction.

-Pro tip: If you already have a boarding pass (mobile or print), you can just go straight to the TBIT TSA line to gain entry.
-Any boarding pass from any airline will allow you entry into every terminal.
-For example, just because you have a boarding pass for Southwest (terminal 1), it doesn’t mean you can only enter through terminal 1.
-If you have bags to check, you must check them at the terminal of your carrier but you can use your boarding to get into any of the other terminals.
-But keep in mind, TBIT can be a nightmare during peak times.
+Pro tip: If you already have a boarding pass (mobile or print), you can just go straight to the Terminal B TSA line to gain entry.
+Any boarding pass from any airline will allow you entry into any terminal.
+For example, just because you have a boarding pass for Southwest (Terminal 1), it doesn’t mean you can only enter through Terminal 1.
+If you have bags to check, you must check them at the terminal of your carrier but you can use your boarding pass to get into any of the other terminals.
+But keep in mind, Terminal B can be a nightmare during peak times.
 If you have TSA Pre or CLEAR, you can use the expedited security lanes on the far left-hand side of the terminal.
 Do not take the escalators on the right with everyone else.

-Here’s a detailed map of the airside connectors for terminals 4 -8 and TBIT.
+Here’s a detailed map of the airside connectors for Terminals 4 -8 and Terminal B.

 Transferring Through LAX Bottom Line

 LAX is definitely happening and it’s for the better!
-I’m so glad that the City of Los Angeles and the major airlines have dedicated so much money into revitalizing and modernizing this incredible airport and making it the world-class facility that it was intended to be.
-With the new terminal 1.5 completed and the existing underground connectors, passengers can now transfer and connect to different airlines without having to clear security multiple times.
-All nine terminals at LAX are now connected, which will allow passengers to have better access to lounges and other airport facilities.
+I’m so glad that the City of Los Angeles and the major airlines have dedicated so much money to revitalizing and modernizing this incredible airport and making it the world-class facility that it was intended to be.
+With the new airside connector between Terminals 3 and B completed, and the existing underground connectors, passengers can now transfer from any terminal and connect to different airlines without having to clear through security multiple times.
+All nine terminals at LAX are now connected and this will allow all passengers to have better access to lounges and other airport facilities.

 That’s my advice for the day.
 Please let me know if you have any questions or comments.
 Thanks for reading!